Chargeback Fees and My Bottom Line

 - What is a chargeback fee on my bank statement?

 - Can you go to jail for chargebacks?

 One of the most important things to remember about chargebacks is that whenever you’re hit with one, there’s far more than just the original transaction amount at stake.

 While the cardholder will only get their purchase price returned to them in the event of an upheld chargeback, the banks and other companies involved in processing that transaction will make sure that the time and labor they spent on the chargeback is recompensed.
 What does that mean for merchants?

-How can one little chargeback rack up so many fees?
-It actually starts before the chargeback can even be filed.
-Payment processors typically charge a transaction fee every time they take a payment, which is often about 2.5 - 3% of the transaction amount.
+Payment processors typically charge a transaction fee every time they make a payment, which is often about 2.5 - 3% of the transaction amount.
 This is the price you pay for the convenience of being able to accept credit card payments, but when a transaction results in a chargeback, you’re out the amount of the transaction fee with nothing to show for it.

 Mastercard charges a $150 filing fee and a $250 administration fee for arbitration.
 The losing party will ultimately be held responsible, but you have to put the fee up to initiate the arbitration process.
 If you have to resubmit a case due to filing errors, you’ll have to pay the filing fee a second time.
 There’s also an additional $150 withdrawal fee if you initiate arbitration but decide not to pursue the case further, and you’ll still have to cover the initial fees.
 Guess what happens if you break one of Mastercard’s arbitration rules while the case is open?
 You get charged a $100 technical fee for each violation, win or lose.

 If you lose in arbitration, you can make one more appeal to Mastercard—if you pay another $500 fee.